More than 80 countries worldwide have e-Invoicing mandates and a further 50 have announced their intention to impose new or additional mandates. The

 Europe/EU

 As a CTC approach supersedes the post-audit model, early B2G mandates are now being joined by business to business (B2B) equivalents.
 Turkey and Italy have mature mandates for B2B electronic invoicing and France, Germany, Spain, Belgium and Poland are implementing mandates.
-Little standardization has been seen around e-Invoicing mandates, as few countries are implementing common standards like using Peppol.
+Little standardization has been seen around e-invoicing mandates, as few countries are implementing common standards like using Peppol.
 Some countries focusing on e-reporting as a means of combining e-Invoicing with other tax documentation and transactional data have adopted SAF-T (Standard Audit File for Tax).

 North America